samuel-72/Software_Design/README.md

-# Software_Design
+# Software Design

-Software Deisng Principles - Python
+This repository is used to illustrate software design principles using Python3